 - 5.1 The Council's proposed charging rates are set out in Table 3 below.
 A map indicating the boundaries of the four residential zones is attached as Appendix A. A map showing the 'Prime Learnington Spa' retail zone is attached as Appendix B. - 5.2 The Council recognises that strategic sites will need to absorb a higher amount of on-site community infrastructure.
 For this reason, lower rates are proposed on such sites to ensure they will remain viable.
-The CIL for these sites is set at between 50% and 60% of the rates proposed for other sites.
-Strategic Sites are greenfield sites of over 300 or more dwellings that are allocated in the emerging Local Plan - 5.3 The Viability Study (May 2013) and its update (November 2014) have suggested that there are variations in land values and development viability across the District.
-The highest land values tend to be in much of the rural area (Zone D), with most of Leamington Spa and its urban fringes (Zone B) only marginally less viable.
+Strategic Sites are greenfield sites of over 300 or more dwellings that are allocated in the emerging Local Plan - November 2016) have suggested that there are variations in land values and development viability across the District.
+The highest land values tend to be in much of the rural area (Zone D), and most of Leamington Spa and its urban fringes and Whitnash (Zone B).
 Kenilworth and its urban fringes (Zone C) also shows high land value and strong development viability.
-Only in Warwick and the eastern side of Leamington (Zone A) are land values significantly lower with consequent impacts on residential viability. - As a result, residential viability varies across the District, but assuming the Council's policy of 40% affordable housing on all sites over 10 units, then the Viability Study suggests CIL rates per square metre would be viable within the following ranges:
+Only in Warwick and the eastern side of Leamington (Zone A) are land values significantly lower with consequent impacts on residential viability. - As a result residential viability varies across the District but, assuming the Council's policy of 40% affordable housing on all sites over 10 units, the Viability Study suggests CIL rates per square metre would be viable within the following ranges, without damaging viability:

-Zone A (Residential): £0-£250
+Zone A (Residential): £70

-Zone A (Strategic Sites): £0-£60
+Zone A (Strategic Sites): £0

-Zone B (Residential): £240-£250
+Zone B (Residential): £190-£200

-Zone B (Strategic Sites): £120-£250
+Zone B (Strategic Sites): £50-60

-Zone C (Residential): £160-£250
+Zone C (Residential): £140

-Zone C (Strategic Sites): £0-£250
+Zone C (Strategic Sites): £25

-Zone D (Residential): £250
+Zone D (Residential): £190-£200

-Zone D (Strategic Sites): £140-£250
+Zone D (Strategic Sites): £50-£60

-viability should market conditions change.
-For this reason Table 3 below recommends charges that are below the maximum level but which are both justifiable according to the evidence and are high enough to yield a significant contribution towards infrastructure costs.
-For other uses, the Viability Study suggests that town centre retailing and superstores are strongly viable, as are hotels and student accommodation.
+5.5 To set the charges at the absolute maximum level of viability would threaten viability should market conditions change.
+For this reason Table 2 below recommends charges that are below the maximum level but which are both justifiable according to the evidence and are high enough to yield a significant contribution towards infrastructure costs.
+For other uses, the Viability Study suggests that town centre retailing and superstores are strongly viable, as is student accommodation.
 Other uses are not sufficiently viable to warrant a CIL charge.

-Table 3: Draft Charging Schedule - £s per square Metre
+Table 2: Draft Charging Schedule (£s per square metre)